What is the ZeM?

 - In the area of knowledge transfer, for example, the ZeM is involved in the Potsdam film festival moving history and it regularly sponsors film screenings as well as lectures and discussions aimed at a wider public.
 The ZeM informs its members and interested parties about the various activities in a newsletter.

 - To promote and network research in the field of media studies, the ZeM supports applications for third-party funding projects and is the sponsor of joint research projects.
-Since November 2020, ZeM has also been developing its own interdisciplinary research focus under the heading of media restructuring of the social.
+Since November 2020, ZeM has also been developing its own interdisciplinary research focus.

 As a media studies institution, we are committed to the goals and principles for good working conditions in media studies (as defined by the GfM).
 We advocate stable employment foundations at all career levels and take measures to create a family-friendly and non-discriminatory work environment.
-We are committed to promoting codetermination for all employees.
+We are committed to promoting participation in decision-making for all employees.